How do we use mathematical induction to prove identities involving sums of a sequence?

 The answer

-- for all positive integers , (inductive step),
+- for every positive integer , the implication holds (the inductive step),

 The standard four-part structure